-Analysis of early data from both China and the U.S. shows that high blood pressure is the most commonly shared pre-existing condition among those hospitalized, affecting between 30% to 50% of people who came to hospitals with coronavirus had high blood pressure or another health condition like cancer, diabetes, or lung disease.
+Analysis of early data from both China and the U.S. shows that high blood pressure is the most commonly shared pre-existing condition among those hospitalized, affecting between 30% to 50% of the patients.
+Other health conditions included cancer, diabetes, or lung disease.
 In Italy, a report said that more than 99% of people who had died from the virus had one of these conditions -- and 76% of them had high blood pressure.

 Other research shows that people with high blood pressure are also slightly more likely to die from coronavirus.
 Their risk is about twice as high as that of the overall population.

 What's the Link?

 A weaker immune system is one reason people with high blood pressure and other health problems are at higher risk for coronavirus.
 Long-term health conditions and aging weaken your immune system so it's less able to fight off the virus.
 Nearly two-thirds of people over 60 have high blood pressure.